How to Dip Dye Marshmallows with Food Coloring

 food coloring marshmallows, food coloring marshmallows, cookie cutter marshmallows

-Cut shapes out of the marshmallows with the mini cookie cutters.
-Press cutter down in the center of the marshmallow and gently wiggle to cut all the way through.
-Gently pull the marshmallow out of the cutter.
+• Press the cutter down in the center of the marshmallow and gently wiggle to cut all the way through.

 Such a fun way to keep the kids busy on boring days.
 This is a great alternative to dying Easter eggs as well.